 All students completing a B.A., B.S. in Speech Communication are required to successfully complete COM 481, Senior Portfolio.
 All students completing a B.S. in Theatre and Video must complete THR 480, Senior Portfolio.
-COM 481 and COM 480 must be completed during the semester of graduation, except for summer graduates who must complete the course in the spring semester prior to graduation.
+COM 481 must be completed during the semester of graduation, except for summer graduates who must complete the course in the spring semester prior to graduation.
+THR 480 must be completed during one of the last two semesters prior to graduation.